 If you see tiny scratches or tears in that waterproof lining, zippers are the likely culprit.

-By flipping the wet bags inside out, the zippers are mostly contained inside and can’t rub all over your diapers.
+How to Wash Cloth Diapers Pro Tip: Flip your wet bags inside out.
+The zippers are mostly contained inside and can’t rub all over your diapers.

 That’s not to say that there’s anything wrong with dunking and swishing.